 Dir.
 Annette LEDAY (France) and David McRUVIE (Australia)

 French dancer and choreographer Annette LEDAY and Australian playwright David McRUVIE transposed King Lear into Kathakali, an Indian dance and theatre tradition.
-The central themes of kinship, love, renunciation to the world and war are magnified by the colourful storytelling, the makeup and the huge headdresses of the dancers who move the stage through the harmony of their gestures and the intensity of their emotions.
+The central themes of kinship, love, renunciation of the world and war are magnified by the colourful storytelling, the makeup and the huge headdresses of the dancers who move the stage through the harmony of their gestures and the intensity of their emotions.
 The play has become a reference in the field of intercultural performance since its premiere in 1989.
-This film is of a 2019 performance.
+This film is of the 2019 performance.

 Annette LEDAY (France)

 Dir.
-YANG Jung-Ung
+YANG Jung-Ung (Korea)

 YANG Jung-Ung (South Korea)